Facebook cuts ad-target options to thwart discrimination | Malay Mail

 The certification is intended to educate advertisers regarding “the difference between acceptable ad targeting and ad discrimination,” according to the social network.

-Facebook planned to eventually expand it to more countries, but provided no timeline.
+Facebook planned to eventually expand the measure to more countries, but provided no timeline and insisted the move was not a reaction to the HUD complaint.

+“No, we’ve been building these tools for a long time and collecting input from different outside groups,” a Facebook spokesman said of the notion.

-Facebook prohibits discrimination and has strengthened its systems during the past year to protect against targeting being misused by advertisers, a spokesman told AFP. — AFP
+Facebook prohibits discrimination and has strengthened its systems during the past year to protect against advertisers misusing targeting capabilities, a spokesman told AFP. — AFP-Relaxnews